Smithsonian/digest2/digest2/OPERATION.md

 can sometimes significantly affect scores.
 If you are interested in emulating scores obtained internally at the MPC, you should use `obserr` settings from this file.

+Example 5:

+Input provided in a form of standard input (stdin).

+Run `cat sample.obs|./digest2 -`

+or

+Run `cat sample.xml|./digest2 - -c MPC.config`

+Note that the dash is used instead of the filename.

 ## Currently supported orbit classes: